-The Holy Spirit follow part 3 of 'Keeping children safe in education 2021' and pay full regard to 'Safer Recruitment' requirements including but not limited to:
+The Holy Spirit School follows part 3 of 'Keeping Children Safe in Education 2023' and pays full regard to 'Safer Recruitment' requirements including but not limited to:

-- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check - any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children.
+- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check - any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children. - shortlisted candidates will be informed that online search will be completed as part of due diligence checks. - For individuals who have lived or worked outside the UK, in addition to the same checks as all other staff, the school will complete any additional checks required to satisfy themselves that the individual is suitable to work with children.
+This may include obtaining a letter from the professional regulatory authority in the country (countries) in which the candidate has worked confirming that they have not imposed any sanctions or restrictions, and /or that they are aware of any reason they are unsuitable to teach where possible.

-Evidence of staff member's identity, required qualifications and the right to work in the UK will be kept in individual personnel files.
+Evidence of staff member's identity (including a birth certificate where possible), required qualifications and the right to work in the UK will be kept in individual personnel files.